akw0088/altEngine/readme.md

 	Should compile after installing prereq's
 	(Sometimes I check in stuff that doesnt compile though, and I dont always update the project files diligently, but it should compile most of the time)

+	To run it you'll need the "media" folder, which you can get from the download links

 ## Misc info